shaack/cm-chessboard-playfield/README.md

 # cm-chessboard-playfield

 A cm-chessboard plugin which knows the rules of chess to validate moves, support promotions and does some fancy square marking.
-This is the cm-chessboard which has it all to play chess.
+This is the cm-chessboard extension which has it all to play chess.

 ## API